 There are typically no start-up costs associated with a DAF, beyond the individual’s initial contribution to the fund.
 The parent organization charges an administration fee to the DAF, usually based on a percentage of assets held.

 Then there is the question of what assets an individual or family should contribute to the DAF.
-Many high net worth individuals make contributions of cash – perhaps proceeds from the sale of a business or another large asset sale, says Walker.
+Many HNW individuals make contributions of cash – perhaps proceeds from the sale of a business or another large asset sale, says Walker.
 But contributions of appreciated securities and real estate are also tax-advantageous ways people choose to contribute to their fund.

 One of the great advantages of a DAF is that donors may use the fair market value of the gift in the calculation of their charitable income tax deductions on all of their contributions to the fund, Walker says.
 So a gift of $200,000, whether cash or appreciated securities, will permit the use of the full market value of $200,000 in the calculation of the charitable income tax deduction.
 Deductibility by year should be discussed with your tax advisor.